ADOLESCENT TRAUMA

 Anti-anxiety medications can help reduce feelings of anxiety and panic.
 While antidepressant medication can help improve mood and alleviate symptoms of depression.
 A customized treatment plan can be created to include medications when needed.

-Experiences with trauma can be debilitating during adolescence and lead to mental health disorders.
-Treatment for trauma can include therapy and trauma-informed care to ensure feelings of safety and comfort.
-With treatment, adolescents can reduce mental health disorder symptoms from traumatic experiences.
+Experiences with trauma can be debilitating during adolescence and lead to mental health conditions.
+Trauma treatment can include therapy and trauma-informed care to ensure feelings of safety and comfort.
+With a trauma treatment program, adolescents can reduce mental health condition symptoms from traumatic experiences.